-Please note that as of September 16, 2020, all students who have found themselves in a situation in which they might have been at higher risk for contracting the virus are encouraged to voluntarily go to the Student Health Center on either campus to be tested, free of charge.
+Please note that as of September 16, 2020, all students who have found themselves in a situation in which they might have been at higher risk for contracting the virus are encouraged to voluntarily go to one of the on-campus testing sites (BC Campus Center track or PC

+Ludke Hall) to be tested, free of charge.
 All students are encouraged to take advantage of this resource without repercussions.
 Students who volunteer for such testing will be granted immunity from any potential conduct violations related to the activity that puts them at increased risk.
 For example, students who volunteer that they have attended an off-campus gathering and who seek testing will not be punished for revealing their attendance at the gathering.